 Working in the exact opposite way to wool are cotton fabrics that keep the room open and light.
 This is the ideal material for people who want a more traditional look to the room and prefer keeping it airy.

-We suggest using linen for lovers of natural light as it looks good and does not block the natural light from entering the room.
-The fabric is versatile and can be used in any house – home office, bedroom and even the living room.
+We suggest using linen for natural light lovers as it looks good and does not block the natural light from entering the room.
+It can be used in any room, including the home office, bedroom, and living room.

 Let’s Get To Making Your Curtains